 "Oh, it was horrible, yes.
 The rental and all of your bills, everything, the whole lot.
 You are left with nothing.
-But I survived!
-Well I wouldn't go and buy; I never went out for a meal.
+But I survived I Well I wouldn't go and buy; I never went out for a meal.
 I never went shopping for clothes.
 Not even a coffee because to me going out for a coffee, I could get something else with it.
 I could get a packet of Weet-Bix or something if that makes sense.
 I had a dog then and I used to go down to the dog park and walk him, so that was my social outlet.
-But it did [affect my social life] because I felt I couldn't afford to go anywhere with anyone.
-You were always asked, anywhere with anyone.
-Tou west but I never felt I had the money to go out."
-(Jessica, 65 y/o)
+But it did [affect my social life] because I feit I couldn't afford to go anywhere with anyone.
+You were always askd, but 1 never felt I had the money use.
+(Besta, 65 y(o)

-- Lack of Energy Literacy: - Which appliances and/or energy uses consume more energy at home and - 'keeping things forever' The energy rebates and concessions available to this specific group - How to compare and choose good energy deals and rates - the 'confusopoly' - Lack of suitable deals for older people in low incomes - How to help them engage in a further digitalised market? - No office and face to face contact - Being charged for paper bills
+- Lack of Energy Literacy: Which appliances and/or energy uses - consume more energy at home and 'keeping things forever' The energy rebates and concessions available to this specific group - How to compare and choose good energy deals and rates - the 'confusopoly' - Lack of suitable deals for older people in low incomes - How to help them engage in a further digitalised market? - No office and face to face contact Being charged for paper bills